avaneev/biteopt/README.md

 fit solutions have more influence on expansion or contraction of the sigma.

 2. SMA-ES approximates the "geometry" of the sample distribution.
-It ranges from "spherical" to "needle" geometry.
+It ranges from "spherical" to "needle" geometry (represented by a continous `spc` variable).
 When geometry is spherical, covariance matrix update filter is tuned to an increased frequency (`CovUpdFast` instead of `CovUpdSlow`).

 3. An assymetry is introduced to the Gaussian noise function, depending on the centroid step size.
 Distribution is expanded in the direction of the step and contracted in the opposite direction.

-4. On every update, all per-parameter sigmas are contracted (multiplied) by `SigmaMulBase` coefficients.
-Additionally, overly-contracted sigmas are expanded by `SigmaMulExp` coefficient.
+4. On every update, all per-parameter sigmas are contracted (multiplied) by the `SigmaMulBase` coefficients, depending on sphericity.
+Additionally, overly-contracted sigmas are expanded by the `SigmaMulExp` coefficient.

 In overall, SMA-ES is a completely self-adaptive method, it has several fixed hyper-parameters that do not depend on problem's dimensionality.
 These